ssbc/handbook.scuttlebutt.nz/faq/basics/data-live.md

 [Taming the Terminal](https://www.bartbusschots.ie/s/blog/taming-the-terminal/)

 **Sources**
-* Answer compiled mostly from experience and [this thread.](https://viewer.scuttlebot.io/%25bUEQtn85jtL8Vxjup4sS%2F7wcaswS4fThUPVH7G5IvjU%3D.sha256)  Shoutouts to @cryptix for the answer on encryption and the leveldb database.
+* Answer compiled mostly from experience and this thread:

+- ssb://%25bUEQtn85jtL8Vxjup4sS%2F7wcaswS4fThUPVH7G5IvjU%3D.sha256  Shoutouts to @cryptix for the answer on encryption and the leveldb database.